Presidential Internship Program

 - University Relations and Public Affairs.

-Presidential Interns will interact with each other and with senior administrators as they learn about various career opportunities within University Administration.
-In addition to developing professional skills and competencies, Presidential Interns will also have an opportunity to learn about a range of graduate school options.
-The program help prepare Presidential Interns who apply for employment opportunities or graduate school during their senior year.
+Presidential Interns will meet as a cohort in a learning environment to develop and strengthen professional skills and competencies as well as converse with senior administrators as they hear about various career opportunities within university administration.
+The program helps prepare Presidential Interns who apply for employment opportunities or graduate school during their senior year.

 In the first program year, Presidential Interns are expected to commit 15 hours per week to the program during the fall and spring academic semesters.
 First-year Presidential Interns will receive an hourly wage of $20.
-This 15-hour per week commitment includes both work in a Host Unit as well as professional development activities like seminars and events with senior university leaders.
-These professional development offerings are an integral part of the Presidential Internship Program and will be tailored to meet the specific needs of selected interns, their interests, and their future goals.
+This 15-hour per week commitment includes both work in a Host Unit as well as paid professional development activities like seminars and events with senior university leaders.
+These professional development activities are an integral part of the Presidential Internship Program and will be tailored to the specific needs and interests of the Presidential Interns.

 Eligible Host Units are expected to provide challenging work and mentorship to their Presidential Interns for nine months from September through May.
 Work will consist of a combination of tasks within the Host Unit (13-15 hours per week) and participation in a robust set of program-related professional development activities (approximately 1-2 hours per week).
 The Internship Program will cover the costs of each Presidential Intern's wages.
 Units will apply for an initial one-year intern placement, and may be able to renew their participation in the internship program for subsequent years based on positive placement experience and student interest.